 Stay In West Yellowstone If you want to stay near Yellowstone National Park but are not actually in it, you want to learn about the railroad history of West Yellowstone, you want to see wolves and bears up close, you want a great collection of tourist amenities.🔍FIND BEST HOTELS IN WEST YELLOWSTONE

-3. Cody, where to stay in Yellowstone East Entrance
+3. Cody, Yellowstone East Entrance

 The town of Cody is named after legendary wild west Colonel William Frederick “Buffalo Bill” Cody.
 It is one of the most popular places for people to stay when visiting Yellowstone National Park if they don’t want to stay inside the park itself.